 3 things I would have done differently

 1. No more gluten!

 For infertility help, I would have stopped eating gluten/wheat products.
 At the time I didn’t show signs of gluten sensitivity or a gluten allergy, but in 2017 I was diagnosed with colitis which lead to a confirmed test that my body was severely reacting to gluten.
 This article says some startling news about undiagnosed celiac disease and pregnancy, including infertility.
 Even though I didn’t have celiac, I still stay away from all gluten.
 Gluten is over-rated anyway, it is highly inflammatory and does a number on your digestive tract.

 The second thing I would have done differently was to put on my spiritual armor and fight off the Enemy.
 Frankly, I didn’t know how to fight off Satan with his lies and attacks.
 Many people ignore the spiritual realm; they either think it doesn’t exist or they think you’re a crazy person for talking about it.
 But it does exist, the Bible says so multiple times in the Gospels.

 When fighting off the Enemy, his foul spirits, demons…and curses for that matter…you need to command them in the name of Jesus Christ to leave you.
 I know that sounds kind of whacky, but if there is light, there is darkness.
 After you command them to leave in the name of Jesus Christ, fill your spirit with God’s word and goodness.
 This isn’t a one-and-done type of deal, this can be a daily need.
-There are some great books I suggest for you to read if you want to learn more.
-Here’s a post I wrote with the books listed at the end: Claim Your Life Back: 7 Steps to Fight Spiritual Warfare
+Here’s a post I wrote about it: Claim Your Life Back: 7 Steps to Fight Spiritual Warfare

 You are amazing